open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 `OnEnding` is called just before a span is ended.
 The span is still mutable, but the end timestamp is already set.
 This method MUST be called synchronously within the [`Span.End()` API](api.md#end), therefore it should not block or throw an exception.
+If multiple `SpanProcessors` are registered, their `OnEnding` callbacks are invoked in the order they have been registered.
+The SDK MUST guarantee that the span cannot be modified anymore by any other thread before invoking `OnEnding` of the first `SpanProcessor`.
+From that point on, modifications are only allowed synchronously from within the invoked `OnEnding` callbacks.

 **Parameters:**